 Sight distance is the length of the highway a driver needs to be able to see clearly.

 It is important for drivers on a highway to adequately look down the highway to identify an item in the route and react appropriately to avoid an accident.

 The sight distance standards must meet the following conditions:

-A driver travelling forward must be able to overtake slow-moving vehicles at reasonable intervals, without hindering or threatening traffic in the opposite direction.
+- A driver traveling forward must be able to overtake slow-moving vehicles at reasonable intervals without hindering or threatening traffic in the opposite direction.

 Types of sight distance:

 1.Stopping or non- passing sight distance (SSD):